|Text to find

 Regular expressions check box is selected.

-Whole words only - select this check box to have PyCharm search for whole words only,
+Whole words only - select this check box to have PyCharm search for whole

 that is, for character strings separated with spaces, tabs, punctuation, or special characters.